 The Ann Arbor Elementary School is operated by the Seventh-day Adventist Church to provide a spiritually oriented education for children.
 A belief in the existence of the Creator God is fundamental in the philosophy of Seventh-day Adventist schools.
 We respect His divine authority and recognize His intervention in human affairs.
 We believe that true education develops the spiritual, mental, and physical powers of each student; preparing them for the joy of service in this life and for the higher joy of service in the life to come.
 To achieve this goal, we encourage each student to:

-- develop a personal relationship with God and his fellow men as stated in Matthew 2:37-39
+- develop a personal relationship with God and his fellow men

 - master the basic academic skills